um-fsktm/isif-2024/multi-user-jupyterhub/README.md

 # Guide to setup Jupyterhub environment for hands-on lab

 ## Folders in this repository
 **/p4mn-jupyter** contains docker file to build a jupyter notebook installed with mininet and bmv2.
-When user login from jupyterhub, a new container with this image will be spawned for the user.
+When user login from jupyterhub, a new container with this image will be spawned for the user.<br/>
 **/jupyterhub-deploy-docker/basic-example** contains docker compose file to run Jupyterhub and the jupyterhub_config.py is for the jupyterhub configuration.
 **/caddy-lb** contains docker compose file to deploy caddy reverse proxy for your Jupyterhub. #By default Jupyterhub is only running https.